 Rory co-authored and served as counsel in an amicus brief filed on behalf of the Boston Patent Law Association (BPLA) in an appeal heard by the Federal Circuit Court of Appeals en banc related to issues of inequitable conduct.
 The proposed standard adopted by the Federal Circuit is akin to the standard advocated by Rory in the brief.

-Rory was elected and currently serves as the Secretary of the BPLA Board of Governors, where he also has taken a leadership role in running the Invented Here! program.
+Rory was elected and currently serves as the Treasurer of the BPLA Board of Governors, where he also has taken a leadership role in running the Invented Here! program.
 Invented Here! is a collaboration between the BPLA and the Museum of Science that annually recognizes recent breakthrough technological innovations by inventors in New England.

 In 2014, Rory was selected to be a member of the Boston Bar Association’s (BBA) Public Interest Leadership Program (PILP) after a highly selective and competitive application process.
 PILP is a leadership program with a public interest focus that has gained prominence in the Boston legal community since it was introduced by Chief Judge Mark Wolf in 2002.
 As a member of PILP, Rory and his PILP classmates will work with leaders in the greater Boston community on one or more projects to meet the needs of the greater Boston community as a whole.

 Rory has also been deeply involved in raising money for the Greater Boston Legal Services (GBLS), and in particular the GBLS family law unit, which provides legal representation to domestic violence survivors in the greater Boston area.
 He served as a co-chair of the Annual Associates Fund Drive from 2010-2013, during which time the amount raised by the Drive increased by over $45,000, breaking records for the most amount of money raised by the Drive in 2011 and again in 2013.
 In each of those years, Rory received an award from the GBLS Board for his “Outstanding Contributions to Legal Services for the Poor.”
 He was elected to serve a five-year term as a member of the GBLS Corporation in June 2014.